bigchaindb/site/_src/_guides/tutorial-rbac.md

 ---
 layout: guide

-title: "Tutorial: Role-based access controls in BigchainDB"
+title: "Tutorial: Role-based access control in BigchainDB"
 tagline: Learn how to assign different roles and permissions to different user types in BigchainDB
 header: header-rbac.jpg
 order: 4

 learn: >
-    - How Role-based access controls work in BigchainDB
+    - How Role-based access control works in BigchainDB
 ---

 Hi there!
 Welcome to our next tutorial about Role-based access controls (RBAC) in BigchainDB.
 For this tutorial, we assume that you are familiar with the BigchainDB primitives (assets, inputs, outputs, transactions etc.).
 If you are not, familiarize yourself with the [Key concepts of BigchainDB](../key-concepts-of-bigchaindb/).
 We also assume that you have completed our [first tutorial](../tutorial-car-telemetry-app/).